-BAE452: Business Policy (AAF452: Politique de l'entreprise)
+BAE452: Business Policy

+(AAF452 : Politique de l'entreprise)

-For students in Fourth Year Business Administration.
+For students in Fourth Year Business Administration and others with the permission of the Department

 This course is intended to pull together material from the various Business Administration courses and illustrates the complex overlap that exists between areas in applied situations.
 In the examination of corporate strategy the focus will be on the application of theories, concepts and analytical techniques developed in other courses, to a variety of case problems and situations.
 The course examines how the internal resources of the firm, the organization of the firm and the environment of the firm, all influence the strategic choices that the firm makes.
 Over the two terms of the course students will also be required to work on a major project involving the development of a comprehensive business plan, for presentation to faculty and invited guests.